-The APS Electric Light Parade, one of the most important and beloved holiday traditions in Phoenix, returns to the streets of central Phoenix on Saturday, Dec.
-1, 2018.
-The 2018 parade theme is Magic of the Holidays.
-The Electric Light Parade features holiday lights on everything from elaborate floats to marching bands and is expected to attract thousands of viewers along the route.
-In addition to the floats, performance groups and bands also will take part.
+The APS Electric Light Parade, one of the most important and beloved holiday traditions in Phoenix, returns to the streets of central Phoenix on Saturday, December 5, 2020.
+The theme for 2020 has not yet been announced, but the 2019 parade theme was "Walking in a Desert Wonderland".
+The Electric Light Parade features holiday lights on everything from elaborate floats to marching bands and attracts up to 100,000 spectators along the route every year.
+In addition to the floats, performance groups and marching bands also take part.
 It's a celebration that is especially fun for the children in your family.

 Electric Light Parade Route

-The parade begins at 7 p.m. and travels along Central Avenue from Montebello Avenue to Camelback Road, east on Camelback to Seventh Street, and Seventh Street south to Indian School Road.
-It lasts for about 45 minutes, but the time can vary.
+The parade begins promptly at 7 p.m. and travels along Central Avenue from Montebello Avenue to Camelback Road, east on Camelback to Seventh Street, and Seventh Street south to Indian School Road.
+It typically lasts about one hour, but the duration can vary.

 What You Need to Know

 The parade goes on in rain or shine.
 Bring blankets and chairs so you'll be comfortable along the route.
 You can bring a cooler for drinks but leave the alcohol and glass containers at home.
 Parade-watchers often start arriving hours before parade time to reserve spots, so get there early if you want a prime view.
 You can park on the street if you are lucky enough to find a spot or on a private lot near the parade route.
 If you want to ditch your car, you can reach the parade route via Valley Metro Rail at the Central and Camelback station.